 Lettuce wraps – use romaine lettuce leaves, iceberg lettuce leaves, or butter lettuce leaves to wrap the salad.

 Sandwich – you can serve this shrimp salad on soft brioche buns or crescent rolls.

 Salad – top off your dinner salad with some shrimp salad for a refreshing light dinner.

-Tortilla wrap – make a sandwich wrap by wrapping shrimp salad with some lettuce, tomatoes, and feta cheese in a large flour tortilla.
+Tortilla wrap – make a sandwich wrap by wrapping this salad with some lettuce, tomatoes, and feta cheese in a large flour tortilla.

-Tacos – you can also use hard or soft taco shells to make shrimp salad tacos.
+Tacos – you can also use hard or soft taco shells to make cols shrimp tacos.

 If you made any of my recipes and shared them on Instagram, make sure to tag me @willcookforsmiles and #willcookforsmiles so I can see all the things you tried!

 Be sure to click below and follow me on my social media, so you never miss a recipe.

 Don’t forget to sign up for email, so you won’t miss any new recipes.

 - 1/2 cup finely chopped celery